rnietoe/Training/docs/AWS/07-Architecture.md

 1. (required) `Create launch configuration` to create a saved instance configuration for the new EC2 instances
 2. `Create Auto Scaling group` to create a collection of similar EC2 instances that are treated as a logical unit, based on its AMI
 3. select all VPC subnets for multiAZ
-4. metrics are average CPU utilization, network-in and network-out
+4. metrics are:
+	* CPU utilization
+	* **DiskReadOps**
+	* network-in
+	* network-out
 5. new instances are launched

 Creating an Auto Scaling group using:

+* a launch template: needed to use Dedicated Hosts and more features that can't be achieved with launch configurations.
-* a launch template
+* a launch configuration
 * the Amazon EC2 launch wizard
-* a launch configuration
 * using an EC2 instance

 Scaling Options